Advanced English Conversation: How to Say and Understand Anything in English

 What Does It Mean to Be an Advanced English Speaker?

+So how do you know if your English is advanced?
 As an advanced speaker of English, you will be able to:

 - use and understand lots of specific vocabulary related to different topics